Aedui: Roman period

 Outside of the Roman province and prior to Roman rule, Gaul was occupied by self-governing tribes divided into cantons, and each canton was further divided into communes.
 The Aedui, like other powerful tribes in the region, such as the Arverni, Sequani, and Helvetii, had replaced their monarchy with a council of magistrates called grand-judges.
 The grand-judges were under the authority of a senate.
 This senate was made up of the descendants of ancient royal families.
 Free men in the tribes were vassals of the heads of these families, in an exchange of military, financial, and political interests.

 According to Livy (v.
 34), the Aedui took part in the expedition of Bellovesus into Italy in the sixth century BC.
 Before Caesar's time, they had attached themselves to the Romans and were honoured with the title of brothers and kinsmen of the Roman people.
 When the Sequani, their traditional rivals, defeated and massacred the Aedui at the Battle of Magetobriga in 63 BC, with the assistance of the Germanic chieftain Ariovistus, the Aedui sent the druid Diviciacus to Rome with an appeal to the senate for help; but his mission was unsuccessful.

 After his arrival in Gaul in 58 BC, Caesar restored the independence of the Aedui.
 In spite of this, they subsequently joined the Gallic coalition against Caesar (B. G. vii.
 42), but after the surrender of Vercingetorix at the Battle of Alesia, the Aedui gladly returned to their allegiance.
 Augustus dismantled their capital, Bibracte, on Mont Beuvray, and constructed a new town with a half-Roman, half-Gaulish name, Augustodunum (modern Autun).

 In AD 21, during the reign of Tiberius, the Aedui revolted under Julius Sacrovir, and seized Augustodunum, but they were soon put down by Gaius Silius (Tacitus Ann. iii.
 43–46).
 The Aedui were the first of the Gauls to receive from the emperor Claudius the distinction of jus honorum, thus being the first Gauls permitted to become senators.

 Until Claudius (41–54 AD), the Aedui were the first northern Gallic people to send senators to Rome.

 The oration of Eumenius, in which he pleaded for the restoration of the schools of his native Augustodunum, suggests that the district was then neglected.
 The chief magistrate of the Aedui in Caesar's time was called the Vergobretus (according to Mommsen, "judgment-worker").
 He was elected annually, and possessed powers of life and death, but was forbidden to go beyond the frontiers of his territory.
 Certain clientes, or small communities, were also dependent upon the Aedui.

-It is possible that the Aedui adopted many of the governmental practices of the Romans, such as electing magistrates and other officials, although it may have been a natural development in their political system.
-It is thought that other Celtic tribes, such as the Remi and the Baiocasses, also elected their leaders.